 Health and Insurance

 Before going abroad, take into consideration your own medical and mental health issues by getting a complete physical, dental, and eye check-up 4-6 weeks before you travel.
 Know the health risks, illnesses, diseases, food/water precautions and recommended immunizations for your destination.
 Research where the best hospitals and clinics are located.
-Make sure to obtain international health and medical evacuation insurance and consider add-ons for political, security and natural disaster coverage in higher risk locations.
 Understand how and where to seek help.
 Below are some key resources that are available to you to help you prepare for a safe and healthy experience abroad.

 Country Health Information and Immunizations

 There are excellent and comprehensive health websites available to help you plan for your trip.
 These include the Centers for Disease Control and Prevention Traveler's Health page, the US Department of State Traveler's Checklist, and the World Health Organization website.
 With these resources you will find recommended immunizations, current information on diseases and outbreaks, health and safety precautions, health risk mitigation strategies, recommended hospitals and clinics, and emergency response information.